hikui/cloud_revision/Part3 Big data.md

 * locking data that are within the transaction scope
 * performing transactons on WAL
-* completing trnsactions commit only when all nodes in the cluster have performed the transaction (voted yes)
+* completing transactions commit only when all nodes in the cluster have performed the transaction (voted yes)
 * abort transactions when a partition is detected ???

+consequence

 * reduced availability (locking)
 * enforced consistency

-No partition torlerance: if one node crashes, then the coordinator will abort the transaction.
+No partition torlerance: if one node are unable to vote because of the network partition, then the coordinator will abort the transaction.

-A good solution when the cluster is co-located, less good when it is distributed.
+CA is a good solution when the cluster is co-located, less good when it is distributed.

 ### Consistency and partition-tolerance -- Paxos
 *  This famliy of algorithms is driven by consensus
 *  every node is either a proposer or an accepter
    * one proposer propoes a value, other accepters accepts or refuses it
 * when a proposer got sufficient number of acceptances, it sends confirmation message to a accepters with the agreed value

 ### Availability and Partition-tolerance -- Multi-Version concurrency control

 * concurrent updates are possible without distributed locks, since the updates will have different revision numbers. (in ==optimistic locking== only)